Published on: May 7, 2024 at 07:52

 Carnegie was as devious at play as he was at work and in today’s politically correct world Andrew Carnegie would probably be charged with having groomed Louise Whitfield, as he knew her first when he was 35 and she was 13 and he continued to see her regularly for the next ten years until his mother died and he married her.
 Carnegie was an accomplished horseman (his courtship of 13 year old Louise Whitfield began with rides around Central Park, New York).

-Adding to Carnegie’s lying, ruthlessness and grooming, he was also the worst possible sort of hypocrite, an avowed pacifist who made his fortune in arming the war machine and while taking no part in his adopted country’s Civil War, saw nothing wrong in paying an agent to hire John Lindew, a poor Irish immigrant to act as surrogate and take his place in the army when he was conscripted.
+Adding to Carnegie’s lying, ruthlessness and grooming, he was also the worst possible sort of hypocrite, an avowed pacifist who made his fortune in arming the war machine and while taking no part in his adopted country’s Civil War, saw nothing wrong in paying an agent to hire John Lindew, a poor Irish immigrant to act as surrogate and take his place in the army when, in July 1864 he received his draft notice.

 Given the above recorded flaws in Carnegie’s character it must be the case that he knew with certainty that the dam owned by his business partner Frick and shoddily rebuilt by his friend and Club co-owner Ruff would fail one day, and while he didn’t know how many lives would be lost, he reckoned it was a price worth paying if it gave him total dominance of the steel market, which up to then a fully functioning Cambria Iron works had prevented.